 Practicing questions of different difficulty levels in clusters by topic is a smart study method because it helps you identify where you falter.
 Most often students are unable to locate the Achilles’ heel because the preparation methodology is not deconstructive and does not break the test up into its components.
 I can assure you that if you sift your skills in the early stages of preparation and work on deconstructing the test down to its minutest component, you will master the tricks the GMAT test always has up its sleeve!
 TIP 2 I also suggest you find a group to work in.
 And if that is not easy to find, take the initiative and make a study group!!!!
 Yes, different minds work differently but they end up working more productively.
 We each have some skill or skills and lack some.
 Working with others preparing for the test is a brilliant way to learn GMAT skills and to widen you options for post the test.

 Last but not least, do at least 5 to 7 (if possible more!!!) full length GMAT Practice Tests before the D-Day!!
 I know of brave hearts whose final test is their first encounter with the real thing!
 Ouch!
 That’s foolhardy not brave!!!
 Do not commit this error no matter how smart you are and how great your trainers have been making you feel.

-P.S.
 I hope you are reading Option Institute’s Blog and Counsellor’s Desk regularly.
-Remember the more you know about the GMAT test, the GMAT practice tests and the application process, the less likely you are to make a mess of navigating your way to a good course.
+Remember the more you know about the test you are preparing for, the less likely you are to make a mess of navigating your way to your goal.